andrewtdinh/D3Intro/README.md

-## My game of Tic Tac Toe
+## My test drive of D3

-This exercise uses HTML, CSS, and jQuery
+This exercise uses HTML and D3.js